FISCO-BCOS/console/README.md

 ```
 $ git clone https://github.com/FISCO-BCOS/console.git
 $ cd console
-$ ./gradlew jar
+$ ./gradlew build
 ```
 If you install successfully, it produces the `dist` directory.

 ## Configuration
-Please see the [documentation](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/manual/console.html#id7) about configurating for the console.
+Please see the [documentation](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/manual/console.html#id11) about configurating for the console.
 Have fun.

 ## Developing & Contributing
 - Star our Github.